manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_media/2021_theconversation.md

 ---
-title: 'Does ‘deplatforming’ work to curb hate speech and calls for violence?
-3 experts in online communications weigh in'
+title: "Does ‘deplatforming’ work to curb hate speech and calls for violence?
+3 experts in online communications weigh in"

 year: 2021